ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

         ...
 ```

-In this case the number of `TransformerBlock` layers depends on
-the configuration value `num_hidden_layers` -- it builds an
-array of children.
-In the `__call__` it iterates through these
-children, chaining the calls together sequentially.
+In this case, the number of `TransformerBlock` layers depends on the configuration value `num_hidden_layers` to create an array of children.
+In `__call__` it iterates through these children, chaining the calls together sequentially.

 In Swift you do the same thing: